material-motion/material-motion/specifications/runtime.md

 ### Actors

-Actors are objects created by a Runtime for the purposes of executing Intention.
+Actors are objects created by a Runtime for the purposes of translating Intention into execution.